Fun Sledding Hills Around Philadelphia

 Water Tower Recreation Center

-The recognizable 125-foot-tall tower at the Water Tower Recreation Center in Chestnut Hill is a landmark for those looking for a sledding adventure.
+The recognizable 125-foot-tall tower at the Water Tower Recreation Center in Chestnut Hill is a landmark for those looking for a great spot.
 Depending on where you jump on, the undulating hill can be more or less steep, and there’s lots of room to glide along at the bottom.

 Fort Washington State Park